-When it comes to grooming, the Abyssinian is relatively easy to care for.
-Their minimal shedding and short coat make grooming a lot easier than most other breeds.
-Once-a-week grooming is sufficient to keep this cat clean, although you might need to groom more frequently during shedding season.
+We have good news in the grooming department: the Abyssinian is considered lightweight as they are quite easy to care for.
+Their minimal shedding and short coat make grooming a lot more manageable than, say, your average long-haired breed.
+Once-a-week combing should be sufficient to keep their fur shiny and healthy, although you might need to groom more frequently during shedding season.

 This is a very easy-going, friendly, and social breed that mingles well with people, children, and other animals.
 Due to minimal shedding, the Abyssinian requires very little in terms of grooming and is an excellent choice for people who suffer from allergies.
-Their active personality is a perfect fit for people who have a lot of energy.
+Their active personality is a great match for energized owners who seek a lot of stimulation in their lives.

-If you want a cat that is intelligent, agile, and will keep you on your toes, then this cat is for you!
-Your Abyssinian will be your constant companion who’s always up for some games or a proper challenge.
-In conclusion, the Abyssinian is an excellent choice if you are looking to adopt an active feline.
+If you want a cat that is intelligent, agile, and will keep you on your toes, then this is exactly the breed for you.
+As long as you have the time and energy to keep up with him, you'll find the Abyssinian an exciting family friend who's always up for some goofy games or a proper challenge.

-Cats from this breed may also suffer from a condition known as progressive retinal atrophy, which causes progressive blindness.
+- Cats from this bred may also suffer from a condition known as progressive retinal atrophy, which causes progressive blindness.
 Since this can be tested, be sure to ask your breeder about this as well.

 Frequently asked questions